Gilmok/XPattern/readme.txt

 To find a text node, use the quote mark (").
 Put a * after the text node to specify that you want to match any text.
 Example: "sample\desc\"*" finds a text node underneath a desc element underneath a sample element
+Note: Always specify text to find in a text node, even if it is just *

 You can specify the text you wish to match.
 Example: "name\"replaceAll" finds the text node whose text is "replaceAll" underneath a name element